UltraEngine/Documentation/CPP/Steamworks.md

 Ultra Engine includes an optional module for adding functionality from the Steam API.
 These features can be added to your project by including the file "Steamworks/Steamworks.h" and enabling the "Steamworks/Steamworks.cpp" file.

-Including this module also provides [direct access](https://partner.steamgames.com/doc/api) to the Steam API.
+Including this module also provides direct access to the [Steamworks API](https://partner.steamgames.com/doc/api).

 | Property | Type | Description |
 |---|---|---|